jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

         return $json_data;
     }
 ```
+### changeUsername
-changeUsername will change username of a user if exists
+this method will change username of a user if exists
 ```php
     public function changeUsername(string $email, string $newUsername): bool {